aycabingul/Object_Detection_Classification_-_Ford_Otosan_P2/fundamentals.md

 (Bir veri seti üzerindeki girdilerden bilinen çıktılara/hedeflere olan eşleştirmeyi öğrenmeyi kapsar.
 ### Unsupervised learning;
 This branch of machine learning consists of finding interesting transformations of the input data without the help of any targets, for the purposes of data visualization, data compression, or data denoising, or to better understand the correlations present in the data at hand.

-( Makine öğrenmesinin bu kategorisinin amacı veriyi görselleştirmek, verileri sıkıştırmak, verilerdeki gürültüyü azaltmak ya da eldeki veriler arasındaki kolerasyonu anlamak için girdilerden herhangi bir bilinen hedefin yardımı olmaksızın amaca uygun dönüşümleri bulmaktır.)
 The main distinction between the two approaches is the use of labeled datasets.
 To put it simply, supervised learning uses labeled input and output data, while an unsupervised learning algorithm does not.

 (İki yaklaşım arasındaki temel ayrım, etiketli veri kümelerinin kullanılmasıdır.
-Basitçe söylemek gerekirse, denetimli öğrenme etiketli girdi ve çıktı verilerini kullanırken denetimsiz öğrenme algoritması kullanmaz.)
+Basitçe söylemek gerekirse, denetimli öğrenme etiketli girdi ve çıktı verilerini kullanırken denetimsiz öğrenme algoritması kullanmaz.
+Makine öğrenmesinin bu kategorisinin amacı veriyi görselleştirmek, verileri sıkıştırmak, verilerdeki gürültüyü azaltmak ya da eldeki veriler arasındaki kolerasyonu anlamak için girdilerden herhangi bir bilinen hedefin yardımı olmaksızın amaca uygun dönüşümleri bulmaktır.)
 ## -   What is Deep Learning?
-Deep learning is a specific subfield of machine learning: a new take on learning representations from data that puts an emphasis on learning successive layers of increasingly meaningful representations.
+Deep learning is a specific subfield of machine learning: a new take on learning representations from data that puts an emphasis on learning successive layers of increasingly meaningful representations.
 The deep in **deep learning** isn’t a reference to any kind of deeper understanding achieved by the approach; rather, it stands for this idea of successive layers of representations.
 How many layers contribute to a model of the data is called the *depth* of the model.

 (Derin öğrenme, birbirini takip eden katmanlarda veriler işlenirken giderek artan şekilde daha kullanışlı gösterimler elde edilebilen makine öğrenmesinin bir alt alanıdır.
 Derin derken kastedilen **derin öğrenmenin** birtakım derin bilgiler elde etmesi değil, birbirini takip eden gösterim katmanları ifade edilmektedir.
 Modeldeki katman modelin *derinliğini* oluşturmaktadır.)
 ## -   What is Neural Network (NN)?